junglesta/wherenodoctor/__LAB/chapters/additional-informations.md

 If possible, have sex with only one partner who has sex only with you.

   - Practice safer sex (see p.
 290).
 Using a condom reduces the risk of getting or giving HIV.
-  -Treat sexually transmitted infections early—especially those that cause sores.
+  -Treat sexually transmitted infections earlyespecially those that cause sores.
   - Do not share the same needle or syringe or have an injection unless you are sure the instruments are sterilized first with bleach or by boiling for 20 minutes.
 Health workers should NEVER re-use a needle or syringe without sterilizing it first (see p.
 74).
 Also make sure equipment for circumcision, ear piercing, acupuncture, and traditional practices such as scarring, is sterilized.
   - If possible, do not accept a transfusion of blood that has not first been tested.
 Avoid transfusions except when absolutely necessary.
   - Do not share razors.